Frank Lloyd Gallery - Modern and Contemporary Ceramic Art current exhibit archive news artists publications about contact home

 2006 Holter Museum, Helena, Montana

-2004 Sheppard Fine Arts Gallery, University of Nevada, Reno
+2004 Sheppard Fine Arts Gallery, University of Nevada, Reno, Nevada

 Franklin Parrasch Gallery, New York